 - A belief that some event was caused by the supernatural usually falls into this category.
-For example, if you asked God to heal your grandma, and she got better, that wouldn't prove God did it.
-While such an episode might be powerful to the individual, it is only a data point, and does not prove anything.
+For example, if you asked the Abrahamic-Monotheistic God to heal your grandma, and she got better, that wouldn't prove God did it.
+While such an episode might be powerful to the individual, it does not prove anything.
 A hundred other people might ask for the same thing and get dead grandmas.
 Indeed, this is a False Cause fallacy.

 Looks like this fallacy but isn't:

-- When the anecdote is used to counter a hasty generalisation as a counter-example; using the example above, claiming that grandma is a long-lived heavy smoker with no health problems won't prove that smoking is healthy, but it can disprove the claim that "All smokers get cancer and die young".
+- Similarly, when the anecdote is used to counter a universal claim as a counter-example; using the example above, claiming that grandma is a long-lived heavy smoker with no health problems doesn't prove that smoking is healthy, but it does disprove the claim that "All smokers get cancer and die young".
 A universal claim (All A are B) is disproven by the existence of even one case where A is not B. That said, the maxim "extraordinary claims require extraordinary evidence" applies here, and if the only evidence that this old person who smokes exists is that the opponent asserts that she does, this is not a particularly compelling counterpoint.

 - Eyewitness testimony will often fall into the anecdotal category, since it's generally non-repeatable and can't be scientifically verified (although not always).
 While of course this can be wrong and isn't the best, it's still evidence.
 Cross-examination and other mechanisms are used in an attempt to check its problems.